gvwilson/thirdbit/src/fiction/iffy/index.md

 or on the decks of nearby ships, their positions selected after a millisecond of high-intensity simulation by the city's core.
 Other than them the pier was deserted.
-So were the piers on either side, Iffy realized.
+So was the piers south of them, but not the one to the north.

-"Sharks in the water," Wales murmured beside her as a sleek mechanical shape slid beneath them.
+"That's the *Bengal*," Wales murmured beside her, nodding at the sleek gray shark five times the length of the *Guinevere*.
-"And that minitank on the pier isn't just for show."
+"Last of the UN Emergency Authority fleet, and part of why Australia and Brazil keep their distance.
-He nodded almost imperceptibly toward the hulking bot.
+And that minitank on the pier isn't just for show either," he added with a second nod toward the hulking bot.
 "See its treads?
 They've been reinforced for urban work."
 He looked past Iffy as Aunt Naggie came on deck to put her arm around Iffy's shoulders